KathleenDollard/docs/docs/csharp/roslyn-sdk/incremental-source-generators/development-inner-loop.md

 }
 ```

-This example uses two helper classes to organize the code: ModelBuilder and CodeOutput.

-The first command calls `CreateSyntaxProvider` passing two delegates, which are the `IsSyntaxInteresting` and `GetModel` method names without parentheses.
-The first is a predicate that filters the syntax nodes, and the second builds cacheable data model for each syntax node, which is used to create a file for each.
+The first statement of this method calls `CreateSyntaxProvider` passing two delegates, which are the `IsSyntaxInteresting` and `GetModel` method names without parentheses. `IsSyntaxInteresting` is a predicate that filters the syntax nodes, and `GetModel` builds a cacheable data model for each syntax node.
+This is used to output a file for each of the data models.

-The `Collect` method results in a single item which is a collection of data models.
+Next, the `Collect` method creates a single item which is a collection of data models.
 This is used to create the single output file `Cli.Partial.g.cs`.

 The last three statements output new source code into the user's compilation.
-The `RegisterPostInitializationOutput` always outputs the code at the start of generation.
+The `RegisterPostInitializationOutput` immediately after initialization has run.
+It takes no inputs, and so cannot refer to any source code written by the user, or any other compiler inputs.
 In this case it outputs part of a partial class that is always available in the calling code.

 The first `RegisterSourceOutput` outputs the other portion of this partial class.

 The second `RegisterSourceOutput` outputs a syntax tree and file per data model.

-Incremental generation uses this pipeline to generate your code.
+The initialization method sets up a pipeline which the generator infrastructure uses for generation.

 ## Structure the solution and project layout

-The project layout of your solution must manage test and production concerns, generation-time and runtime concerns, and NuGet package references used to deploy generators.
+The project layout of your solution needs to manage test and production concerns, generation-time and runtime concerns, and NuGet package references used to deploy generators.

 Plan for a solution that is at least 4 or 5 projects: